As I learn Swedish myself, I’m making notes of what online resources I find useful, or think are worth a look, and adding them here.

 Most of Swedish TV is rights-protected, meaning you can’t watch it unless you’re in Sweden (or unless you cheat with a VPN…) But here, out of pique, I’m only linking to the things everyone can watch.

 On the Swedish TV site, check out ‘Nyheter på lätt svenska‘ (News in Easy Swedish).
-It’s not that easy, but better than nothing.
+It’s not actually that easy, but it’s better than nothing.
 This simplified news program is published each weekday at 17.15 (Swedes don’t seem to work at the weekend…) I’ve made listening to this a regular daily thing, and it’s slowly getting less hard.